-Phase 2: Set SMART goal for student growth
+Phase 2: Set SMART goal(s) for student growth

-Each teacher will write TWO- ONE-SMART-goal.
-Teachers whose students take a state assessment will create one SMART goal based on that assessment and one SMART goal based on a non-standardized assessment.
-All other teachers may develop their two SMART goals based on non-standardized assessment or a standardized assessment where available and appropriate.
+Each teacher will write at least ONE (1) SMART goal.
+Teachers whose students take a state assessment may create one SMART goal based on that assessment or one SMART goal based on a non-standardized assessment.
+All other teachers may develop their SMART goals based on non-standardized assessment or a standardized assessment where available and appropriate.